artipie/artipie/README.md

 ### Artipie architecture

+See the [white-paper](https://github.com/artipie/white-paper) "architecture" section for platform design.

 Main components of Artipie software are:
  - Adapter: this component works with single binary artifact format, e.g.